Hide table of contents

 All conditions and events associated with extreme levels of pain that are not normally tolerated even if only for a few seconds.
 In humans, it would mark the threshold of pain under which many people choose to take their lives rather than endure the pain.
 This is the case, for example, of scalding and severe burning events.
 Behavioral patterns associated with experiences in this category may include loud screaming, involuntary shaking, extreme muscle tension, or extreme restlessness.
 Another criterion is the manifestation of behaviors that individuals would strongly refrain from displaying under normal circumstances, as they threaten body integrity (e.g. running into hazardous areas or exposing oneself to sources of danger, such as predators, as a result of pain or of attempts to alleviate it).
 The attribution of conditions to this level must therefore be done cautiously.
 Concealment of pain is not possible.

 Do you think adding to a fully healthy 2.4 min/d of scalding and severe burning would make it neutral (instead of negative)?
 The global healthy life expectancy in 2021 was 62.2 years, so maybe one can roughly say that a child taking their live due to excruciating pain would loose 50 years of fully healthy life.
 Under my assumptions, 0.864 s of excruciating pain neutralise 1 day of fully healthy life, so 4.38 h (= 0.864*50*365.25/60^2) of excruciating pain neutralise 50 years of fully healthy life.
 However, I guess many people take their lives (if they can) after a few seconds (not hours) of excruciating pain.
-So, even if people should hold excruciating pain a few orders of magnitude longer, my numbers could still make sense?
+So, even if people should hold excruciating pain a few orders of magnitude longer to maximise their own welfare, my numbers could still make sense.
 4.38 h is 5.26 k (= 4.38*60^2/3) times as long as 3 s (a few seconds).
-One complication is that people may be taking their lives because excruciating pain quickly decreases their remaining healthy life expectancy, such that there is a decreased opportunity cost of taking their lives.
+One complication is that people may be maximising their welfare in taking their lives because excruciating pain quickly decreases their remaining healthy life expectancy, such that there is a decreased opportunity cost of taking their lives.

 I think it would be useful to run surveys of the public to figure out conversion rates between fully healthy life and WFP's various types of pain (annoying pain, hurtful pain, disabling pain, and excruciating pain) and pleasure (satisfaction, joy, euphoria, and bliss).